Translingualism: History

 Steven G. Kellman was among the first scholars to use the term translingualism in his 2000 book "The Translingual Imagination."[1996 collection Switching Languages: Translingual Writers Reflect on Their Craft.that book was 2003] This work presented that translingual writers are authors who write in more than one language or in a language other than their primary one in a way that emphasized freedom from cultural and monolingual restraint.
 The translingual writer is an author who has the ability to cross over into a new linguistic identity.
 While Kellman is simply among the first to use the term, the phenomena of translingualism may have emerged as a response to the Sapir-Whorf thesis of linguistic relativity.

 In the early 21st century, TESL (Teaching English as a Second Language) began to use translingualism as a method of teaching a second language that focuses on unifying language use in defiance of monolingual approaches that treat languages as separate avenues of thought.
 Supporters of this use of translingualism focus on the liminality of language systems over concepts like "Standard Written English" and unaccented speech.
 The past decade, in fact, has seen a gradual increase in the number of second language scholars theorizing about translingualism.
 This suggests that a paradigm shift may be occurring in the way we think about language study, language teaching, and language use.

 With respect to second-language teaching and research, translingual scholar Suresh Canagarajah has advocated approaches that merge the mother language with the target language.
 His argument is that the intimation behind speech and words is often more important that the words themselves and that tranlingualism's exploration of the liminal space between languages enables better comprehension and communication between parties.

+Throughout history, there has often been a European and monolingual bias in regards to language.
+According to Wei, the attention given to linguistic innovation has primarily been given to languages such as English, Spanish, and French.
+Linguistic innovation in English can be accomplished by non native and native speakers alike.
+Over the years the English language has borrowed and mixed with other languages and these deviations created from non native speakers are often seen as "mistakes".
+The monolinguistic perspective views English as the "host" language and the other language as the "guest language" rather than treating them equally.